karlstolley/rhet-dh/README.md

-MVC, Materiality, and the Magus: The Rhetoric of Source-Level Production
+# MVC, Materiality, and the Magus: The Rhetoric of Source-Level Production

-[Submitted for inclusion in Part One: Defining Field Connections; however, if additional research and methodology chapters are needed (or even if this idea sounds more interesting), I am up to the challenge of reframing the chapter to articulate source-level production *as* as research method.]

 In this proposed chapter, I will connect three concepts that I believe are central to understanding the intellectual work of source-level production (programming) as a rhetorical act that binds the